koendv/vacuum-pump-controller/README.md

 ## About

 This project was designed on a Raspberry Pi.
-The sketch was compiled on Raspberry Pi with the [Arduino IDE](https://github.com/koendv/arduino-ide-raspberrypi) using the [stm32duino](https://github.com/koendv/Arduino_Tools) package.
+The electronics pcb was designed using [easyeda](https://oshwlab.com/koendv/vacuum-pump-controller).
+The arduino sketch was compiled on Raspberry Pi with the [Arduino IDE](https://github.com/koendv/arduino-ide-raspberrypi) using the [stm32duino](https://github.com/koendv/Arduino_Tools) package.
 The sensor housing was designed on Raspberry Pi using [OpenSCAD with 3D glasses](https://github.com/koendv/openscad-raspberrypi).

 ## Links